mk12/sicp/docs/lecture.md

 ### Conclusion

-- We don't need data at all for data abstraction: we can do everything in terms of procedures.
+- We don't need data at all for data abstraction: we can do everything with procedures.
 - This blurs the line between code and data.
 - Procedures are not just the act of doing something.
 - Procedures are conceptual entities or objects.